mpa139/allanlab/_pages/aoa.md

 # AOA calendar

 The group indicated below is responsible for choosing a speaker/paper and sending out a reminder.
+Meetings are at 9:15 in the Gorterzaal.

 31-Aug-16	Allan